Are you a bit perplexed when a building disappears?

 I am!
 And sometimes I find it hard to recall the form of the building that was demolished or removed from its site.
 Eeek!
 I may have passed it dozens of times over the years.
 Then suddenly it isn't there and I think "Why can't I remember?".
 I also feel a tad guilty for not admiring what's around me quite enough.

-This realisation has prompted me, since 2015, to record places that I admire: including old garages, corners stores and homes.
+This realisation has prompted me, since 2015, to record places that I admire: including old garages, corner stores and homes.

 Garage Glamour